Manishearth/manishearth.github.io/source/_posts/2017-01-15-breaking-our-latin-1-assumptions.markdown

 of characters start and end a word.
 This can be determined programmatically, however IIRC the Unicode spec does not attempt to deal with this.
 There are libraries you can use here instead.

-## Turkish and German
+## Latin scripts themselves!

-Turkish is actually a latin-based script.
+Turkish is a latin-based script.
 But it has a quirk: The uppercase of "i" is a dotted "İ", and the lowercase of "I" is "ı".
 If doing case-based operations, try to use a Unicode-aware library, and try to provide the locale if possible.

 Also, not all code points have a single-codepoint uppercase version.
 The eszett (ß) capitalizes to "SS".
 There's also the "capital" eszett ẞ, but its usage seems to vary and I'm not exactly sure how it interacts here.

+While Latin-1 uses precomposed characters, Unicode also introduces ways to specify the same characters via combining diacritics.
+Treating these the same involves using the normalization algorithms (NFC/NFD).

 ## Emoji